chetanc97/contrib-sweeper/README.md

 You can also create patterns or charts with this tool or simply make your contributions Green.
 Update your contributions chart using this tool..

+# Note

+Works for windows .
+Very soon will support other operating systems .

 # Before You Begin

 Before you begin we recommend you  to pull or pull merge so that you have latest head from remote .